 Figure 4.
-Integrated X-ray intensity of Fe Kα (a), Fe Kα (b), Fe L (c), Si Kα (d) and O Kα (e) emission lines versus electron beam energy, simulated for type C glass fragments of square section and thicknesses between 0.1 and 10 μm.
+Integrated X-ray intensity of Fe Kα (a), Fe Kα (b), Fe L (c), Si Kα (d) and O Kα (e) emission lines versus electron beam energy, simulated for type-C glass fragments with a square section and thicknesses between 0.1 and 10 μm.
 Legend in (b).

-Figure 2b shows the results obtained for the integrated intensity of Mg Kα emission line (1.254 keV) for the type A glass fragment.
-Similar considerations made for Si Kα can be extended to the general trend of this atomic specie, although with different variations specific of Mg Kα.
-In particular, a higher reduced absorption effect is observed for the less energetic Mg Kα line with respect to Si Kα (see also the counts at 15 keV for the 2 μm thick fragment, cyan dashdot line and star marker).
+Figure 2b shows the results obtained for the integrated intensity of the Mg Kα emission line (1.254 keV) for the type-A glass fragment.
+Similar considerations made for Si Kα can be extended to the general trend of this atomic species, although with different variations specific to Mg Kα.
+In particular, a higher reduced absorption effect is observed for the less energetic Mg Kα line compared with Si Kα (see also the counts at 15 keV for the 2-μm-thick fragment, cyan dash-dot line and star marker).

-The integrated intensity for Fe Kα (6.400 keV), Fe Kβ (7.059 keV), Fe L (Lα + Lβ + Lγ; 0.712 keV), Mg Kα (1.254 keV), O Kα (0.523 keV) in the case of a type B glass fragment are presented in Figure 3.
-Fe Kα (Figure 3a) and Kβ (Figure 3b) have a comparable non linear trend, variable with the fragment thickness.
-The X-ray emission of 5 and 10 μm thick fragments (magenta dashdot line and diamond marker, blue dashed line and square marker, respectively) are superimposed and comparable with that of a bulk material for each simulated energy of the electron beam.
-Instead, a strong non-linear reduction of the integrated intensity was observed as a function of the fragment size below 5 μm at 25 keV and 2 μm at 15 keV, whereas at 5 keV these emission lines cannot be excited.
-The lower energy emission lines Fe L, Mg Kα and O Kα (Figures 3c, d,e), in particular Fe L and O Kα, present a marked increase of the X-ray intensity before the reduction threshold due to a higher contribution of the reduced absorption effect with respect to the reduced mass one.
+The integrated intensity for Fe Kα (6.400 keV), Fe Kβ (7.059 keV), Fe L (Lα + Lβ + Lγ; 0.712 keV), Mg Kα (1.254 keV) and O Kα (0.523 keV) in the type-B glass fragment is presented in Figure 3.
+Fe Kα (Figure 3a) and Kβ (Figure 3b) have a comparable non-linear trend, variable with the fragment thickness.
+The X-ray emission of 5- and 10-μm-thick fragments (magenta dash-dot line and diamond marker, blue dashed line and square marker, respectively) are superimposed and comparable with that of a bulk material for each simulated energy of the electron beam.
+However, a strong non-linear reduction in the integrated intensity was observed as a function of the fragment size below 5 μm at 25 keV and 2 μm at 15 keV, whereas at 5 keV, these emission lines could not be excited.
+The lower energy emission lines of Fe L, Mg Kα and O Kα (Figures 3c, d and e), particularly Fe L and O Kα, presented a marked increase in X-ray intensity before the reduction threshold due to a higher contribution of the reduced absorption effect with respect to that of reduced mass.
 A specific trend was observed for each X-ray line, with intensity reduction thresholds at 5 μm (25 keV), 2 μm (15 keV) and 0.5 μm (5 keV).
 Only the Fe L line revealed different thresholds: 2 μm (25 keV), 1 μm (15 keV) and 0.5 μm (5 keV).